mongodb/docs/source/includes/quick-start/atlas-setup.rst

 cluster deployed in Atlas, a new database user, and :atlas:`sample datasets loaded </sample-data/>` into your cluster.

+.. _connect-to-your-cluster:

 Connect to your Cluster
 -----------------------

-In this step, you will create and run an application that uses the Go driver to connect to your MongoDB cluster and run a query on the sample data.
+In this step, you create and run an application that uses the Go driver to connect to your MongoDB cluster and run a query on the sample data.